thomasfsr/mlflow_yfinance/README.md

 |  4   | 298344000  | 301036000  | 246456000  | 471000000  | 293768000  | ... | 296460000  | 361308000  | 315768000  | 312528000  | 514508000  |

 ##  Training
-The model I choose was Gradient Boosting Model because of the capacity if this model to captures complex patterns.
+The models choosen for this project are XGBoost and LightGBM because of the capacity if these models to capture complex patterns.
 It is achieved because GBM is a ensamble method, meaning that it is composed of multiple decision trees in series (different than random forest).
 Each model is trained to correct the erros of the previous decision tree.

 ### Hyperparameters used:
 - Number of Estimators: